Compression Tuning & Storage Optimization for Geospatial Cold Storage

 Attribute Encoding & Dictionary Optimization

-Categorical fields (land use codes, sensor IDs, jurisdictional boundaries) dominate GIS attribute tables.
+Categorical fields — land use codes, sensor IDs, jurisdictional boundaries — dominate GIS attribute tables.
 When cardinality remains low, dictionary encoding drastically reduces storage overhead and accelerates equality predicates.
-High-cardinality fields, however, degrade dictionary efficiency and increase decode latency.
-Applying Dictionary Encoding for GIS Attributes establishes cardinality thresholds and fallback encoding strategies, preventing decompression bottlenecks during compliance-driven attribute scans.
+High-cardinality fields, by contrast, degrade dictionary efficiency and increase decode latency.
+The cardinality thresholds and fallback strategies in Dictionary Encoding for GIS Attributes prevent decompression bottlenecks during compliance-driven attribute scans.

 Spatial Partitioning & Physical Layout

 Partitioning is the first line of defense against full-archive scans.
-Spatial partitioning techniques like H3 hexagons, S2 cells, or Quadtree grids align physical file boundaries with geographic query extents.
-When combined with temporal partitioning (e.g., year/month), partition pruning eliminates >90% of unnecessary object retrievals.
-Proper implementation of Spatial Partitioning Techniques reduces cold storage egress and API costs while maintaining deterministic retrieval paths for audit trails.
+Spatial partitioning techniques such as H3 hexagons, S2 cells, or Quadtree grids align physical file boundaries with geographic query extents.
+Combined with temporal partitioning (for example year/month), partition pruning eliminates the majority of unnecessary object retrievals before a single byte leaves cold storage.
+The implementation patterns in Spatial Partitioning Techniques reduce egress and request costs while keeping retrieval paths deterministic for audit trails.

 resource "aws_s3_bucket_lifecycle_configuration" "spatial_cold_tier" {